trickstercache/trickster/docs/request_rewriters.md

 In a `rule` config, provide `ingress_req_rewriter_name`, `egress_req_rewriter_name` and/or `nomatch_req_rewriter_name`  configurations to rewrite the Request using the named Request Rewriter.
 The meaning of Ingress and Egress, in this case, are scoped to a Request's traversal through the Rule in which these configuration values exist, and is unrelated to the wire traversal of the request.
 For ingress and egress, the rewriter is executed before or after, respectively, it is handled by the Rule (including any modifications made by a matching rule case).
 The No-Match Request Rewriter is only executed when the request does not match to any defined case.

 In a Rule's `case` configurations, provide `req_rewriter_name`.
 If there is a Rule Case match when executing the Rule against the incoming Request, the configured rewriter will execute on the Request before returning control back to the Rule to execute any configured egress request rewriter and hand the Request off to the next route.

+In a Request Rewriter instruction using the `chain` instruction type.
+Provide the Rewriter Name as the third argument in the instruction  as follows: `[ 'chain', 'exec', '$rewriter_name']`.
+See more information [below](#chain).

 ## Instruction Construction Guide